-The AD5666 is a low power, quad, 16-bit, buffered voltageoutput DAC.
-The part operates from a single 2.7 V to 5.5 V supply and is guaranteed monotonic by design.
+The AD5678 is a low power, octal, buffered voltage-output DAC with four 12-bit DACs and four 16-bit DACs in a single package.
+All devices operate from a single 2.7 V to 5.5 V supply and are guaranteed monotonic by design.

-The AD5666 has an on-chip reference with an internal gain of 2.
-The AD5666-1 has a 1.25 V 5 ppm/°C reference, giving a full-scale output of 2.5 V; the AD5666-2 has a 2.5 V 5 ppm/°C reference, giving a full-scale output of 5 V. The on-board reference is off at power-up, allowing the use of an external reference.
-The internal reference is turned on by writing to the DAC.
+The AD5678 has an on-chip reference with an internal gain of 2.
+The AD5678-1 has a 1.25 V 5 ppm/°C reference, giving a fullscale output of 2.5 V; the AD5678-2 has a 2.5 V 5 ppm/°C reference, giving a full-scale output of 5 V. The on-board reference is off at power-up, allowing the use of an external reference.
+The internal reference is enabled via a software write.

-The part incorporates a power-on reset circuit that ensures that the DAC output powers up to 0 V (POR pin low) or to midscale (POR pin high) and remains powered up at this level until a valid write takes place.
+The part incorporates a power-on reset circuit that ensures that the DAC output powers up to 0 V and remains powered up at this level until a valid write takes place.
 The part contains a power-down feature that reduces the current consumption of the device to 400 nA at 5 V and provides software-selectable output loads while in power-down mode for any or all DAC channels.